yagoferrer/map-tools/README.md

 ```

 #### Marker Groups
+**important** Marker Groups are going to be deprecated in favor for Marker Tagging.
+A new feature comming soon!

 Marker Groups are a persistent high level group that allows you to work with a set of Markers.
 You can create Groups and then associate Markers.
 Groups are great to apply options to a set of Markers.
 ```javascript